Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-roadmap.md

 [![Documentation chat](https://img.shields.io/badge/gitter-Docs%20chat-4AB495.svg)](https://gitter.im/ethereum/documentation)
 [![Sharding](https://img.shields.io/badge/gitter-sharding-4AB495.svg)](https://gitter.im/ethereum/sharding)

+The roadmap is an active area of research.
+The outline below is only intended to provide flavour, with more details in specifications (which have been released for phases 0 and 1 as of 14 Dec 2018, as linked to below).
+It is intended for this document to be maintained with ongoing R&D.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents**